 The MPhil/PhD Cities Programme offers an excellent environment for interdisciplinary graduate research on cities, space and urbanism.
 Students come to the programme from a range of academic and professional backgrounds, sharing an interest in linking the social and physical study of urban issues.
-The doctoral programme includes training in research design, practice and presentation in the first year, together with a dedicated research seminars for students at all year levels, a range of student-led and international collaborations and initiatives, and opportunities for exchange through Erasmus and other international partnerships.
-Research focuses on the academic expertise of staff within the Cities Programme, Department of Sociology, and LSE in general, addressing the spatial, social, economic, visual and environmental aspects of cities and urban life.
+The doctoral programme includes training in research design, practice and presentation in the first year, access to relevant graduate taught courses to enhance general and project-specific skills, a range of student-led and international collaborations and initiatives, and opportunities for exchange and networking through other international partnerships.
+Research focuses on the academic expertise of staff within the Cities Programme, the Department of Sociology, and LSE in general, addressing the spatial, social, economic and environmental aspects of cities and urban life.

 Information for international students

 For country-specific information regarding entry requirements, fees, and scholarships avaliable, please visit LSE's country pages.

 Fees and funding

 Every research student is charged a fee for their programme.

 This programme is eligible for LSE PhD Studentships, and Economic and Social Research Council (ESRC) funding.

 More information on funding and scholarships can be found on the LSE website.

 Qualification and course duration